KL059 (Late Roman Athenian Lamp) [permalink]

 Circular, slightly concave discus has figural relief and two flat framing rings.
 Relief depicts female head with dense, bushy coiffure and distinct braided knot over forehead, all schematic.
 Goddess with double ax type.
 Slightly sloping, plain(?) shoulder.

-One small fragment preserves roughly one-third of discus and small part of rim.
-Slight, extensive encrustation.
+One small fragment preserves ca. 33% of discus and small part of rim.
+Faint abrasion and rare chipping; worn breaks; slight, extensive encrustation.